 rushing into fight or flight mode.
 Instead, take a deep breath.
 Thank it for trying to take care of you.
 Then hug it and tell it to stop barking and

 go lie down.
-Whatever it is, you can get rid of the fear by reminding yourself: "I can handle this."
+Reassure yourself: "I can handle this."

 2. Explore what's scaring you.
 What is your mind so afraid of?
 Put it into words, and you'll see how silly it is.